avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 2. Then switch to `Accounts` tab and select `Pooled`.
 3. Here you can find your account, and your earnings under `claimable` column.
 4. To claim your earnings click on the three dots near your account and choose `Withdraw claimable`.

+---

+## Pool roles

+Pool have 4 roles:

+1. Depositor - creates the pool and is the initial member.
+They can only leave the pool once all other members have left.
+Once they fully leave, the pool is destroyed.
+2. Root - can change the nominator, bouncer, or itself and can perform any of the actions the nominator or bouncer can and also manage commission.
+3. Nominator - can select which validators the pool nominates.
+4. Bouncer - can change the pools state and kick members if the pool is blocked.

+To change pool roles follow these steps:

+1. Go to `Developer` > `Extrinsics` tab.
+2. Choose `nominationPools` and `updateRoles`.
+Enter your pool id, and choose the roles you want to set/remove.
+3. Submit transaction using your pool owner account.